a-bunting/class-organiser/README.md

 SmartSort is a lightweight school centered scheduler, used for helping quickly create ideal class configurations, rooming choices or class groupings based entirely upon student preference.

+## Tech Usage

+MsartSort is a Angular frontend with a NodeJS REST API backend creation.
+It uses a MySQL database to store all data.

 # Intro Video

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=BS6_vDfA_Ec" target="_blank">